Freemium mobile market in shambles.

 >nearly all gacha games are unity games

-wtf i love unity now, hope every single mobile garden gnome dev the worst.
+wtf i love unity now, hope every single mobile israelite dev the worst.

 Anonymous